Garden Decor (Lots of Creative Ideas for Your Garden)

 More Ideas for Adding Creative Decor to Your Gardens

-As you’ve already seen in this post, shepherd’s hooks can be used for more than just hanging planters on and they come in more than just one height.
+As you’ve already seen in this post, shepherd’s hooks can be used for more than just hanging planters on and they come in more than one height.
 Use the tall ones anywhere you need to add some height in the garden.
 The shorter ones can be used in container gardens or really anywhere in the garden to add a touch of whimsy.

-Here’s a little vignette I put together on my deck one year using a wicker basket I picked up at a thrift store.
-Using an upturned pot to act as a table of sorts is a great way to add interest and create height in a garden display.
+Hereās a little vignette using a wicker basket that was picked up at a thrift store!
+An upturned pot has been pressed into service to act as a table of sorts, and is a great way to add interest and create height in a garden display.Ā

 Using Repurposed Vintage or Antique Items in the Gardens

-Using an old chair and plopping a pot of flowers on it make adds lots of creativity to your flower garden.
-If you’ve followed Gingham Gardens for any length of time, you’ve seen this old chair.
+Using an old chair and plopping a pot of flowers on it adds lots of creativity to your flower garden!
+If youāve followed Gingham Gardens for any length of time, youāve seen this old chair.
 It finds a place in one of my gardens every year.
 Since this picture, it’s gotten a paint job so it stands out better against the aged cedar fencing.
 The Hydrangea pictured is Twist and Shout.
 The galvanized planter on the chair is filled with Fuchsia, Vinca Vine and Asparagus Fern.

 Below is the same old chair a few years after receiving a paint job.
 I’m not sure how many more seasons it will last, but I sure have gotten my monies worth.

-This old whiskey barrel was a gift from the hubs many, many years ago.
-I love it so much and it adds so much character that I plant in it every year.
-My repurposed whiskey barrel planter isn’t going to last too much longer, but I’ll keep planting in it until it just falls apart.
+Don’t you love old whiskey barrels?
+They make great planters and add so much character and texture to the garden.
+Unfortunately, although they last a long time, they will fall apart eventually.
+This repurposed whiskey barrel planter isnāt going to last too much longer, but it will continue to be used until it just falls apart.
 I’ve used it both dumped over like in the picture below and sitting up.

 In recent years, the old whiskey barrel is used upright to cover a tree stump.
 Isn’t it super cute?
 If you love using whiskey barrels in your gardens, be sure to check out this post.